You Are Not “Just a Volunteer” Firefighter

-First, it’s important to find a reasonable work–life balance.
-You can’t focus at a call if you’re thinking about how you aren’t seeing your family enough.
+First, it’s important to find a reasonable work-life balance.
+You can’t focus on a call if you’re thinking about how you aren’t seeing your family enough.
 Or about the demands of your job.

 Second, remember to include enough time for training.
 And when you’re training, give 100 percent.
 You will rely on your training in an emergency.
 And you never know when you’re going to need it.